khasimworld/-TensorFlow.js-Transfer-Learning-Image-Classifier/README.md

 # TensorFlow.js-Transfer Learning Image Classifier

-Classifying objects deteced by the webcam
+Classifying the objects deteced by the webcam

 The project Tools:
 1) Tesnsorflow.js Library